datawire/ambassador-docs/docs/emissary/pre-release/topics/using/mappings.md

 authentication and access control to another protocol that might not support authentication; for this reason the designers of the WebSocket protocol made this "upgrade" mechanism the *only* way of initiating a WebSocket connection.
-In an AmbassadorMapping for an upstream service that supports WebSockets, you would write
+In a Mapping for an upstream service that supports WebSockets, you would write

 ```yaml